 Keep Your Home Heated During the Winter Months

+So what is the minimum temperature to keep pipes from freezing?
 The temperature should never get below 12 degrees Celsius to help prevent your pipes from freezing.
 The more you heat your home the less likely the pipes are to freeze.

 Open Cupboard Doors